ormandi/Gossip-Learning-Framework/README.md

 configuration templates (*config* subdirectory).
-To run a simulation applying one of the predefined scenario on the [Iris](http://archive.ics.uci.edu/ml/datasets/Iris) dataset you have to type the following code snippet below (assuming a standard unix environment with installed java and gnuplot) in the root directory of the project.
-(Note that the first four line create some shortcuts to other files so they are optional and have to be typed in the first time only.)
+To run a simulation applying one of the predefined scenario on the [Iris](http://archive.ics.uci.edu/ml/datasets/Iris) dataset you have to type the following code snippet `res/script/run.sh training_db evaluation_db 100 scenario result` (assuming a standard unix environment with installed java and gnuplot) in the root directory of the project.
-The parameters of the `run.sh` are pretty intuitives.
+The parameters of the `run.sh` are pretty intuitives and you can find examples in the package.
 The first two refers to the training and evaluation databases respectively presented in [SVMLight format](http://svmlight.joachims.org/).
-The third parameters defines the numbero of iterations.
+You can use the `res/db/iris_setosa_versicolor_train.dat` and `res/db/iris_setosa_versicolor_eval.dat` files respectively.
+The third parameters defines the number of iterations.
 The fourth one describes the simulation environment.
 Basically this is [Peersim](http://peersim.sourceforge.net/) config file template (config file with some variables that are instantiated based on the used training set).
+Here you can use `res/config/no_failure_applying_more_learners_voting10.txt` or `res/config/extreme_failures_applying_more_learners_voting10.txt` configuration file.
-The results are generated in the *results* subdirectory.
-Make sure to delete them before you rerun the simulation!
+The results are generated in the *results* subdirectory given in the fifth parameter (it has to be created before the call of `run.sh`).

-	mkdir results

-	ln -s res/db/iris_setosa_versicolor_train.dat training_db

-	ln -s res/db/iris_setosa_versicolor_eval.dat evaluation_db

-	ln -s res/config/no_failure_applying_more_learners_voting10.txt scenario

-	res/script/run.sh training_db evaluation_db 100 scenario result
+Make sure to delete previously generated results before you rerun the simulation!

 * __understanding the results__: The result charts can be found in the *results* subdirectory of the project's.
 It should be similar to